owl-factory/lantern/README.md

 ## Building

 The project can be built with `pnpm run build` (as long as all dependencies are installed).
 Run the build with `pnpm run start`.
-You will need a .env.production.local file to run a local production build.
-It's secrets can be from the development env file or be actual production secrets.
+You will need a `.env.production.local` file to run a local production build.
+It's secrets can be copied from the .env.development file or be actual production secrets.

 ## Testing